ladmanj/shooplera/README.md

 Firmware for STM32F103 MCU

 ## shoop
-PC program sending HID command to the MCU
+PC program sending HID command to the MCU.
 Windows version doesn't work as expected due to an unexpected security policy or something similar.

 ## hw